T. T. V. Dhinakaran

-Thiruthuraipoondi Thiruvenkatam Vivekananda Dhinakaran (born 13 December 1963) is an Indian politician and founding General Secretary of Amma Makkal Munneetra Kazhagam.
+Thiruthuraipoondi Thiruvenkatam Vivekananda Dhinakaran (born 13 December 1963) is an Indian politician who popularly known as TTV is founding General Secretary of Amma Makkal Munnettra Kazagam.
 His cadres revered him as Makkal Selvar.
-In the past he was the Treasurer of All India Anna Dravida Munnetra Kazhagam Party and served as the Member of Rajya Sabha and Lok Sabha.
+In the past he was the Treasurer of the All India Anna Dravida Munnetra Kazhagam Party and served as the Member of Lok Sabha and Rajya Sabha.
 He was expelled from the AIADMK in August 2017.
 He also served as former Member of the 15th Tamil Nadu Assembly from Dr. Radhakrishnan Nagar (2017-2021).
 He is the nephew of V. K. Sasikala.
 He won the highly anticipated RK Nagar by-election in December 2017.
-On 15 March 2018 Dhinakaran launched his political party named Amma Makkal Munnettra Kazhagam.
+On 15 March 2018 Dhinakaran launched his political party named Amma Makkal Munnettra Kazagam.

 Early life

 Dhinakaran was born on 12 December 1963.
 He is the son of Sasikala's sister Vanithamani, T. Vivekanandam Muniyaraiyar.
 His younger brother, Baskaran "Bas", had a brief stint in cinema as the protagonist in Thalaivan (2014).

 Dhinakaran is described as a cool-headed and religious person.